Eye Movement Desensitization and Reprocessing Therapy

 Therapy Example:

 I then asked him to follow my index finger as I moved it slowly back and forth about twelve inches from his right eye.
 Within seconds a cascade of rage and terror came to the surface, accompanied by vivid sensations of pain, blood running down his cheek, and the realization that he couldn’t see.
 As he reported these sensations, I made an occasional encouraging sound and kept moving my finger back and forth.
 Every few minutes I stopped and asked him to take a deep breath.
 Then I asked him to pay attention to what was now on his mind, which was a fight he had had in school.
-I told him to notice that and to stay with that memory (Van der Kolk, Bessel, 2015).
+I told him to notice that and to stay with that memory (van der Kolk, 2015).

 What Does EMDR Treat?